Blog: Self Reliance

 Blog: Anouk Ooms, Managing Director Africa for Knowledge for Children

-Drive through any National Park in Africa and you IMG_0036will encounter it straight away: children along the road waving at you and asking for money or candy… Fun?!
+Drive through any National Park in Africa and you will encounter it straight away: children along the road waving at you and asking for money or candy… Fun?!
 Sweet?!
 Not, in my opinion.
 This is one of many ways you encounter the dependency syndrome that Africa is struggling with.
 How can we change this?
 That’s something I would like to share my vision about with you.

 Are you really giving what you think you are?